tristanmt/Development-coursework/01-drug-regulation-harvard/README.md

 Discussion: Why Early Market Exit Fears Did Not Materialize -
-**Discussion Prompt:** *Why have initial fears that AMNOG would drive critical new drugs out of the German market largely failed to materialize?*

  1. **High Commercial Value of the German Market** Germany represents the largest pharmaceutical market in Europe.
 Completely opting out means forfeiting substantial revenue from over 73 million individuals covered by Statutory Health Insurance (SHI), making market withdrawal financially disadvantageous for most commercial sponsors.